-Saint Paul American School of Beijing is now one of approximately 2,000 schools worldwide to implement the AP Capstone Diploma™ program―an innovative program that encourages students to develop skills for college and career success, including critical thinking, research, collaboration, and communication.
+Our school is now one of approximately 2,000 schools worldwide to implement the AP Capstone Diploma™ program―an innovative program that encourages students to develop skills for college and career success, including critical thinking, research, collaboration, and communication.
 The program consists of two yearlong courses taken in sequence: AP® Seminar and AP Research.

 Students who score a 3 or higher in AP Seminar and AP Research and on 4 additional AP Exams of their choosing earn the AP Capstone Diploma.
 This signifies outstanding academic achievement and attainment of college-level academic and research skills.
 Students who score a 3 or higher in both AP Seminar and AP Research (and not on 4 additional AP Exams) earn the AP Seminar and Research Certificate™.

 We are thrilled to announce SPAS has been accepted into the very select community of schools worldwide and allowed to use College Board’s AP Capstone program to cultivate and demonstrate our students’ college readiness.
 Strategic use of the AP Capstone program helps us prepare SPAS students to become skilled collaborators, critical thinkers, and consumers of information.
 The Capstone courses will give students the flexibility to explore the complex topics affecting their lives, and we are excited to see their research.